 Big, Beautiful, Bossy, Small: The Truth About Dog Size

-Big dog, little dog … Yes size counts for dogs too.
+Big dog, little dog … Yes, size counts for dogs too.

 Big dog small fig Luna and Roxy